 Email Coach Capron at Jon_Capron@baylor.edu

-This fall, Capron directed his men's cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
-Despite consistently having three underclassmen in its lineup, Capron's team produced five top-10 team finishes on the year.
-Capron developed freshman Erin Anderson and sophomore Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.
+Capron directed the 2014 men’s cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
+Despite consistently having three underclassmen in its lineup, Capron’s team produced five top-10 team finishes on the year.
+Capron developed freshman Erin Anderson and junior Kyle Scanlan as those runners combined to be BU’s top runner in all seven meets.

 During the 2013 cross country season, Capron guided the men’s team to a seventh-place Big 12 finish, matching 2012’s outcome.
 As a team, Capron’s squad garnered five top-10 finishes during its six-meet schedule.
 Under his direction, senior Brad Miles won the North Texas Invitational meet.